 But if your accounting resume has been gathering dust for the past several years, speed to market won’t be your greatest asset.

-Put a reminder on your e-calendar at regular intervals in the year to update your accounting resume.
+Put a reminder on your calendar at regular intervals in the year to update your resume.
 Or you can use specific events as times to tackle the task.
-Each time you complete a new major project, for example, or have a performance appraisal, feed this information into your accounting resume while it’s still top of mind.
+Each time you complete a new major project, for example, or have a performance appraisal, feed this information into your resume while it’s still top of mind.

 These periodic adjustments shouldn’t be limited to just career milestone updates, though.
 Styles and hiring-manager preferences change from time to time, so you’ll also want to consider whether a bigger revamp is needed.

 Here are the top 5 things that should be on every accounting resume today:

 Yes, believe it or not, I’ve seen resumes that don’t list the basics here.
 A heading should include your name, snail-mail address, email address and appropriate phone number.
 Warning: If you're working, don’t list a work phone unless your supervisor knows you’re job hunting.